Víctor Eusa Razquin

 Víctor Eusa Razquin (1894–1990) was a Spanish architect, active almost exclusively in Navarre; he left his personal mark on Pamplona, which hosts numerous prestigious and monumental buildings he designed.
-Eusa is best known for his version of art déco style, though he went also through eclectic, regionalist, rationalist, expressionist and neo-classical periods, with occasional references to historicism, beaux arts, neo-mudejár or Dutch neo-plasticism styles.
+Eusa is best known for his version of Art Deco style, though he went also through eclectic, regionalist, rationalist, expressionist and neo-classical periods, with occasional references to historicism, beaux arts, neo-mudejár or Dutch neo-plasticism styles.
 His best known works are the San Miguel seminary and the Piarist college, both in Pamplona.
 In the mid-1930s he was engaged in politics and held a seat in the Carlist wartime executive in Navarre.